colinw10/huddl-app/docs/copilot-task/03-BACKEND-INSTRUCTIONS.md

 1. Friendship: Represents an accepted friendship between two users
 2. FriendRequest: Represents a pending friend request

+IMPORTANT: Different from typical symmetric friendship pattern!
+This implementation uses a DIRECTIONAL friendship model:
+- user: The person who has this friend
+- friend: The person they are friends with
+- When Alice adds Bob, create TWO Friendship records (Alice→Bob and Bob→Alice)

 Friendship model:
-- user1: First user in friendship (ForeignKey to User)
+- user: The owner of this friend entry (ForeignKey to User)
-- user2: Second user in friendship (ForeignKey to User)
+- friend: The friend (ForeignKey to User)
-- created_at: When friendship was created
+- created_at: When friendship was created (auto-set)

 FriendRequest model:
 - from_user: Who sent the request (ForeignKey to User)
 - to_user: Who received it (ForeignKey to User)
-- created_at: When request was sent
+- created_at: When request was sent (auto-set)
-- status: pending, accepted, declined (CharField with choices)
+- NO STATUS FIELD!
+Requests are simply deleted when accepted/declined.

-Design decision: Friendship is symmetric
+Design decision: When request is accepted:
-- If Alice and Bob are friends, there's ONE Friendship record
-- Either user1=Alice, user2=Bob OR user1=Bob, user2=Alice
-- When querying "Alice's friends", check both user1 and user2
+1. Create TWO Friendship records (both directions)
+2. DELETE the FriendRequest (don't update status)

 Integration points:
 - FriendsContext (Crystal's frontend) fetches and displays friends
 - Friends.jsx shows friend list and pending requests
 - TopBar might show friend request notifications

+Expected response for GET /api/friends/:
+[
+  { "id": 2, "username": "alice", "first_name": "Alice", "last_name": "Smith" },
+  { "id": 3, "username": "bob", "first_name": "Bob", "last_name": "Jones" }
+]

 Think about:
-- How do you prevent duplicate friendships? (unique_together or check in view)
-- How do you prevent self-friendship? (validate user1 != user2)
-- When request is accepted, create Friendship and delete/update request?
 - How do you get all friends for a user?
-(Q objects: Q(user1=user) | Q(user2=user))

-Hint: Use choices for status: STATUS_CHOICES = [('pending', 'Pending'), ('accepted', 'Accepted'), ('declined', 'Declined')]
+(Friendship.objects.filter(user=user))
+- When accepting: create Friendship(user=to_user, friend=from_user) AND Friendship(user=from_user, friend=to_user)
+- When declining: just delete the FriendRequest
+- How do you prevent duplicate friendships?
+(Check in view before creating)
+- How do you prevent self-friendship?
+(Validate in view)

+Hint: user = models.ForeignKey(User, on_delete=models.CASCADE, related_name='friendships')
+Hint: friend = models.ForeignKey(User, on_delete=models.CASCADE, related_name='friends_of')
+Hint: created_at = models.DateTimeField(auto_now_add=True)
-Hint: For unique together: class Meta: unique_together = ['user1', 'user2']
+Hint: class Meta: unique_together = ['user', 'friend']
-Hint: related_name helps with reverse lookups: related_name='friendships_as_user1'
 """

 from django.db import models
 from django.contrib.auth.models import User

 class Friendship(models.Model):
+    # user → friend (directional, not symmetric)
     # Your code here
     pass

 class FriendRequest(models.Model):
+    # from_user, to_user, created_at (NO status field!)
     # Your code here
     pass
 ```